This guide explains how to use the board for administrators.

 The Plans tab allows you to view your Stepra subscription plan.
 You can also apply to upgrade to the Pro plan if needed.

-■ Current Plan
+■ Current plan

 Your current plan will be displayed.